 Hesston Community Child Care Association

 Hesston Community Child Care Association is made up of three programs.
-Hesston Intergenerational Child Development Center, a School Age Program, and Hesston Community Preschool.
+Hesston Intergenerational Child Development Center, a School Age Program known as Kid's Connect, and Hesston Community Preschool.
 Hesston Intergenerational Child Development Center provides care for children aged 6 weeks - enrollment in Kindergarten.
-The School Age Program provides care for children who are currently enrolled in a USD program - 4th grade.
+Kid's Connect provides care for children who are currently enrolled in a USD program - 4th grade.
 Hesston Community Preschool offers a half day preschool program for children ages 3-5 years.

 Hesston Intergenerational Child Development Center (HICDC) serves children ages 6 weeks through enrollment in Kindergarten.
 HICDC is open Monday - Friday from 6:30 AM- 6:00 PM.
 HICDC provides several care options to help accommodate the needs of families in the community.
 HICDC has a Kindergarten readiness program for the 3 oldest classes to help prepare them for the time they will spend in a Unified School District.
 Due to allergies and to keep all children safe, HICDC is a peanut/tree nut-free facility.
 HICDC is closed for Good Friday, Memorial Day, 4th of July, Labor Day, Thanksgiving & the day after, and Christmas - New Year's Day.
 If Hesston Schools close due to weather conditions our childcare facilities will be closed as well.
 HICDC is located at 441 Neufeld Drive in Hesston Kansas.

-The School Age Program has two parts, the School Age Program (SAP) & Summer Enrichment Program (SEP) that serve children who are currently enrolled in Kindergarten through 4th grade.
-SAP provides before-school care starting at 6:30AM and after-school care closing at 6:00 PM.
-During 1/2 Day Kindergarten, in-service days, and half days for Hesston School District, USD 460, SAP has care available as well.
-During the summer months, the School Age Program provides a Summer Enrichment Program from 6:15 AM - 6:00 PM.
+The Kid's Connect Program has two parts, a supplemental program that offers care during the school year, and a summer program that offers care during the summer.
+Both serve children who are currently enrolled in Kindergarten through 4th grade.
+Kid's Connect provides before-school care starting at 6:30AM and after-school care closing at 6:00 PM.
+During 1/2 Day Kindergarten, in-service days, and half days for Hesston School District, USD 460, Kid's Connect has care available as well.
+During the summer months, Kid's Connect provides a summer enrichment program from 6:30 AM - 6:00 PM.
 The School Age Program is closed for Good Friday, Memorial Day, 4th of July, Labor Day, Thanksgiving & the day after, and Christmas - New Year's Day.
 If Hesston Schools close due to weather conditions our childcare facilities will be closed as well.
-Our School Age Program is located on the campus of Hesston Elementary School at 300 E. Amos in Hesston Kansas.
+Our Kid's Connect is located on the campus of Hesston Elementary School at 300 E. Amos in Hesston Kansas.

 Hesston Community Preschool